cloud-koala/technical-challenge/readme.md

 Carpet Region (Task 1) detection and Feature Engineering plots (Task 2.1) are self-contained in the indicated jupyter notebooks in their respective sections.

-To Run our suggested method:
+For Structural Looseness Classification (Task 2.2), use our suggested method by executing the following commands:

-Training from scratch:
+Training from scratch (optional):
 `python -m src.training.train --config configs/order_spectrum_linear.yaml`

 Inference only: